Quantile Regression with Censoring and Endogeneity: Conclusion

 \section{Conclusion}

-In this paper, we develop a new censored quantile instrumental variable estimator that incorporates endogenous regressors using a control variable approach.
+In this paper, we develop new censored and uncensored quantile instrumental variable estimators that incorporate endogenous regressors using a control variable approach.
 Censoring and endogeneity abound in empirical work, making the new estimator a valuable addition to the applied econometrician's toolkit.
 For example, Kowalski (2009) uses this estimator to analyze the price elasticity of expenditure on medical care across the quantiles of the expenditure distribution, where censoring arises because of the decision to consume zero care and endogeneity arises because marginal prices explicitly depend on expenditure.
 Since the new estimator can be implemented using standard statistical software, it should prove useful to applied researchers in many applications.